Invoking iperf3

 -P, --parallel n

-number of parallel client streams to run. iperf3 will spawn off
+Set the number of parallel client streams to run.
+Beginning with

-a separate thread for each test stream.
-Using multiple streams
+test stream.
+Using multiple streams may result in higher

 -R, --reverse

-reverse the direction of a test, so that the server sends data
+Reverse the direction of a test, so that the server sends data

-to the client
+to the client.

 --bidir

-test in both directions (normal and reverse), with both the
+Test in both directions (normal and reverse), with both the

 client and server sending and receiving data simultaneously